rancher/runc-cve/README.md

 The binaries will be of the form runc-${VERSION}-${ARCHITECTURE} where VERSION is the associated Docker version, not the version of runc.

+> **Note:** The runc-cve release for Docker 17.03.2 can be used for Docker 17.03.3 as the runc binary between these two Docker releases use the same runc binary.

 ## Installing

 To install, find the runc for you docker version, for example Docker 17.06.2 for amd64 will be runc-v17.06.2-amd64.
 For Linux 3.x kernels use the binaries that end with **no-memfd_create**.
 Then replace the docker-runc on your host with the patched one.